covermymeds/api-jquery-plugins/README.md

 ### Usage

-The CoverMyMeds API requires an API ID/secret.
+The CoverMyMeds API requires an API ID.
 [Contact us](mailto:developers@covermymeds.com) in order to obtain them.
-For quick testing, enter your ID/secret in the `src/config.js` file, then load the `index.html` file.
+For quick testing, enter your ID in the `src/config.js` file, then load the `index.html` file.

-While this example file contains an API ID/secret in a user-accessible location, it's recommended to keep those values hidden for the sake of security.
-The way to do this is to create a simple "middleman" server-side app which accepts CoverMyMeds API requests, uses your API ID/secret to append a Basic Authentication header, then forwards the request to CoverMyMeds and returns the response to your front-end application.
-Pass each widget an `url` parameter when you initialize it, which will point to your own server-side application.

 The basic workflow to create a new Prior Authorization request: